-The term "Allegheny-sponsored program" indicates that Allegheny participants in these programs are charged Allegheny rates for program costs, and Allegheny financial aid, with the exception of work-study, can be applied to program costs.
-The program fee always includes Allegheny tuition; if the program fee includes room and board, students will be charged Allegheny room and board rates (the room charge is the double room rate, and the meal plan charge is for the Complete Plan).
-Depending on the program, students may pay room and board charges directly to the host institution.
+"Allegheny-sponsored program" indicates that Allegheny participants in these programs are charged Allegheny rates for program costs, and Allegheny financial aid, with the exception of work-study, can be applied to program costs.
+The program fee always includes Allegheny tuition.
+Depending on the program, the program fee will either include room and board, in which case students will be charged the assigned Allegheny room and board rates.
+If the program fee does not include room and board, students will pay room and board charges directly to the host institution.